RolandWirth/RolandWirth/README.md

 - 🌱 I’m currently learning:
                         how to use bash, (R) scripts, shells, programs to analyse metagenomics data
-- 💞️ I’m looking to collaborate on: interested in metagenomics and creates code to analyse it
+- 💞️ I’m looking to collaborate on: interested in metagenomics and creates code to analyse it in R
 - 📫 How to reach me:
                         wirth.roland@brc.hu